1913 Stevens Duryea C Six

 Taken at the Hilton Head Island Concours d'Elegance & Motoring Festival.

-You may purchase a print in our dElegance 2016 online gallery.
+You may purchase a print of the 1913 Stevens Duryea C Six in our dElegance 2016 online gallery.

 1913 Stevens Duryea C Six Engine